sydney-linux-user-group/slug/doc/hitlist.rst

 * Install a fixture with two unpublished events
 * Load the events page as an admin
 * Publish one event
-* Verify that events page shows that event as being published
+* Verify that events page shows that event as being published (ie, ready to announce)
 * Verify that events page does not show the other event as being published

+Kinda-sorta-mostly done in :func:`usergroup.selenium_tests.create_and_manipulate_meetings_test.TestEventCreationAndPublication.testNewEventReadyToPublish`, although it only uses one event.
+TODO: Switch to using a fixture instead of clicky-clicky to save time.
+TODO: Start with two unpublished events, not one
+TODO: Add verification that the second event is not published.

 Normal users cannot see unpublished events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^